jolars/qualpal/paper/paper.md

 them in the palette.
 We summarize these existing packages and their features in
 \autoref{tab:packages} and \autoref{tab:packages-features}, respectively.

-: Summary of related work and packages, in terms of their algorithms, metrics, input types, and implementation languages. \label{tab:packages}
+: Summary of related work and packages, in terms of their algorithms, color difference metrics, input types, and implementation languages.
+\label{tab:packages}

 | Package        | Algorithm               | Metrics                  | Input               | Language      |
 | -------------- | ----------------------- | ------------------------ | ------------------- | ------------- |